Updated June 24, 2020 at 9:57 am

 "Lifestyle photography is photojournalism redefined," says photographer Allan Zepeda.
 "It’s candid, yet done so with some direction and styling—it has an approachable feel and a relaxed result."
 A good photographer will look for moments but also set the scene, says Zepeda.

 Lifestyle photography is my default style for most weddings, and for all engagement and family sessions.
 I work hard to preserve the authenticity of who you are, capturing your true emotions and moments - but also, I guide you along and provide direction on what to do, where to stand or walk, etc. I don't expect many of my clients to just know what to do; those who don't want or need any direction are the few 1% of wedding clients who would choose documentary photojournalism, as defined below.

-To describe it further, the Wedding Photojournalist Association notes that wedding photojournalists are "telling the story of a wedding, not directing it".
+The Wedding Photojournalist Association defines wedding photojournalism as "telling the story of a wedding, not directing it."

 Schedule a Consultation